Chester New Hall, Room 112

 Letter of Permission

 Students in good academic standing, who wish to attend another university to take courses for credit toward a McMaster degree, must first request a Letter of Permission in the Student Centre in Mosaic.
 A Letter of Permission is automatically cancelled if a student is placed on academic probation, program probation, or required to withdraw from the University.
 Students should take note of any conditions on the Letter of Permission that might apply, including the requirement of a grade of at least C- for transfer credit.
 Courses taken at another university cannot be used to satisfy the University’s minimum residence requirement, will not be included in the calculation of the averages at McMaster, and therefore cannot be used to raise standing.
-The transcript designation will read COM, indicating Complete, when a C- or better is attained.
+The transcript designation will read T, indicating transfer credit has been granted, when a C- or better is attained.
 It is the student’s responsibility to ensure that an official transcript from the host university is sent to the Academic Advising Office to receive credit for work taken.

 Summer Immersion Programs in French